jbk2/ubuntu-setup-deploy/README.md

 - run the help option on ./setup.sh, i.e. `USER=deploy ./setup.sh -h`
   - run without arguments to run all units and steps.
-  - you must define USER with the username that you want to run the server set up with, otherwise USER will be set to your local machine's user name.
+  - you assign USER with the username that you want to run the server set up with, and pass this varible in the command line argument, otherwise USER will be set to your local machine's user name.

 - then run the ./deploy.sh script file in terminal
+- you must pass USER in with the execute deploy.sh command (set as the same user that you setup in setup.sh).